VitanovG/Regex_Serial_Plotter/README.md

 - Exports to PNG
 - Exports to CSV
 - Autoscale to visible graph
+- Regular expression to extract numeric data from serial stream
+- Send command field to send serial commands to connected device

 ## Screenshot

+(Needs update)
 ![Serial Port Plotter screenshot](res/screen_0.png)

 ## How to use the application

 Just send your integer data over the serial port.
-The application expects certain format so it can differentiate between values.
-Each message you send must start with '$' and end with ';' (semi-colon) and the integers inside need to be space-separated.
-The Help button displays comprehensive instructions.
+The application does not expect a certain format.
+The input data can be extracted with a regular expression from the serial data stream.
+For example to detect a set of 2 decimal numbers we can use the regex: `(\d+.\d*)[^1-9]*?(\d+.\d*)[^1-9]*?\n`
+- This check for a number `(\d+.\d*)` (possibly containing a decimal dot),
+- a separator string `[^1-9]*?` that can be anything except a number (space for example)
+- and the second number `(\d+.\d*)`
+- than any characters except numbers + a linefeed `[^1-9]*?\n`

+To recognized number always use `()` groupings in regex.
+The software extracts all first layer groupings and uses those as input for plotting.
+(So do not use nested grouping).
+If data is recognized correctly it should show up as numbers separated by a space on the **Filtered data view**.
+It is recommended to check for a line feed as an end character for the regex in order to only find matches that are on the same line.

+The Help button displays usage instructions.

 Use the mouse wheel over controls to change its values and use it over plot area to zoom.